powercord-org/powercord-backend/docs/1-your-first-plugin/2-understanding-patching.md

 Since Powercord has to deal with multiple injections and needs to be able to add/remove some on-fly, you won't actually tap into the functions yourself but use our [injector API](##plugin-api/injector) to run your own logic.

+## Magic, until a certain point
+Despite being able to run virtually any piece of code you desire, it doesn't mean you should.
+As documented in the [injector API](##plugin-api/injector#injecting), there are limitations due to the fact Discord expects something specific.
+If Discord requests a banana, and you give a coconut, Discord may start to see you're trying to fool it.

+The most common mistake is making your injection `async`.
+Doing so means you'll always return a `Promise`, which is something Discord (or the libraries it's using) are totally not expecting, resulting in a problem.
+You have to be careful and make sure to wrap things properly to not cause conflicts with existing logic.
+But don't worry, we've documented the most common tricks in the [injector API](##plugin-api/injector#injecting).

 ## I'm curious, how does Powercord actually inject?
 If you are that curious, you are welcome to check our [injector source code](<!-- todo: link -->), however here's the very basic logic: